StudioFolder/european-motorways/README.md

 "The Evolution of European Motorways 1920–2020" has been commissioned by the Victoria and Albert Museum in London, and has been developed as part of the exhibition "[Cars: Accelerating the Modern World](https://www.vam.ac.uk/exhibitions/cars)," curated by Brendan Cormier (23 November 2019—19 April 2020).
 It shows the history of the motorways network's growth across Europe over a period of 100 years, while providing additional information on the political, economical and cultural context within its development.

 While initially collected from the sources listed below, a loto of work has been put into the analysis, integration, and refinement of the transportation network data presented here.
+---

 The new and updated dataasets are therefore made available here,
 </br></br>

-### Credits
-The visualisation has been designed and developed by [Studio Folder](http://www.studiofolder.it/) (Marco Ferrari, Elisa Pasqual, Letizia Bernardelli, Simone S. Melis, Mattia Salvà) and [Angelo Semeraro](http://angelosemeraro.info/).
-The historical research for the chronological sequence of the motorways construction has been completed by Brendan Cormier and Esme Hawes (Victoria and Albert Museum).
-</br></br>
+***
 ### Initial data sources
 The data used in the visualisation has been collected from a variety of sources, which are listed below.
 In particular, all roads and motorways data have been checked, reformatted and

 **Elevation data**</br>